playcanvas/engine/README.md

 ## License

-The PlayCanvas Engine is released under the [MIT](http://opensource.org/licenses/MIT).
+The PlayCanvas Engine is released under the [MIT](http://opensource.org/licenses/MIT) license.
 See LICENSE file.